Samehadar/my-http4s/README.md

 # HTTP applications are just a Kleisli function from a streaming request to a polymorphic effect of a streaming response.
 # So what's the problem?

-My implementation of Http4s for learning purposes, base on [Ross Baker's presentation][presentation] [and his slides][slides]
+My implementation of Http4s for learning purposes, based on [Ross Baker's presentation][presentation] [and his slides][slides]

-The the code in his slides actually compiles and runs.
+The code in his slides actually compiles and runs.

 There was still a fair amount to do though to get everything working.
 Ross's approach is to add functionality incrementally, creating several versions.